KaivalyaVernekar/crypto-tracker/README.md

 <hr />

-<p align="center">This is a responsive website for cryptocurrency tracking built with ReactJS, currently tracking 100 different cryptocurrencies.</p>
+<p align="left">This is a responsive website for cryptocurrency tracking built with ReactJS, currently tracking 100 different cryptocurrencies.</p>

 ## 💡Features